History of Freeview UK: 2011

 ITV launched their timeshift channel for ITV1 which is called ITV1 +1 on 11 January 2011.
 To make way for the timeshift, ITV2 +1 no longer broadcast for 24 hours a day and changed its hours to 7 pm to 6 am.
 However, ITV2 +1 restored its 24/7 status on 2 August 2011 as a new eleventh stream became available on the multiplex.

 Channel One began to leave Freeview across the country, starting with Wales on 31 January 2011 at 7 pm and finishing with the rest of the country on 1 February 2011 at 3 am.
 On the other platforms, Channel One continued until 1 February 2011 at 6 am with its one-hour timeshift, Channel One +1, ceasing broadcasts at 7 am the same day.
 On Freeview, the slot was used to launch Challenge.
 Challenge launched at 9 am the day Channel One stopped broadcasting.

 Sky3 & Sky3 +1 became Pick TV & Pick TV +1 at 6 am on 28 February 2011.

 The Scottish Gaelic channel BBC Alba was launched in Scotland on 8 June 2011, replacing TeleG, which had been on channel 8 in Scotland from the launch of Freeview.
 To make room for the launch, all radio stations owned by BBC (except BBC Radio 1Xtra, BBC Radio 5 Live and BBC 6 Music) now only operate between midnight and 5 pm (6 pm on weekends).
 However, the radio stations are only affected when watching in Scotland via Freeview.

 Gems TV stopped timesharing with Quest on 30 June 2011, as a new stream became available on the multiplex.

 Food Network launched on channel 49 on 7 July 2011, broadcasting between 6 pm and 10 pm.

 Really launched on channel 20 on 2 August at 10 am, reducing Dave ja vu to a two-hour service between 2 am and 4 am.

 Pick TV +1 closed on channel 44 on 20 September 2011 at 2 pm.
 This allowed all channels owned by Sky to be on multiplex C as well as Challenge to go 24 hours in Wales.

 On 21 September 2011, the Jewellery Channel was restored to Freeview, this time being on channel 60.
 The channel replaced Challenge's old slot on multiplex A.

 In October 2011, Daystar silently closed on channel 47.
 The channel however continues to broadcast on other platforms.

 2012

 Movies4Men, Movies4Men +1, Movies4Men2 and Movies4Men 2 +1 all closed in January 2012 on the local multiplex that broadcasts in Manchester.
 Movies4Men 2 and Movies4Men 2 +1 closed themselves in May of that year.
 Movies4Men and Movies4Men +1 returned in 2014.

 4seven launched on channel 47 with a placeholder channel on 2 April 2012 in post-switchover areas, and officially launched on 4 July 2012.

 2013

-ITV1 got renamed ITV in January 2013.
+ITV1 was renamed ITV in January 2013.